gertingold/tools4scicomp/manuscript/documenting.rst

 We have already seen how to produce inline literals which may be useful to mark for example keywords.
 To display multiline code, the *code* directive is appropriate.
-The following example makes use of the possiblity to add linenumbers.
+The following example makes use of the possibility to add linenumbers.

 .. code-block:: none